kanidm/kanidm/DEVELOPER_README.md

 To build for release, run `build_wasm_release.sh`.

 The "developer" profile for kanidmd will automatically use the pkg output in this folder.

-Setting different developer profiles while building is done by setting the environment variable KANIDM_BUILD_PROFILE to one of the bare filename of the TOML files in `/profiles`.

-For example: `KANIDM_BUILD_PROFILE=release_suse_generic cargo build --release --bin kanidmd`

 ### Build a Kanidm Container